Gitphiyi/Phi-Database/REPORT.md

 ### 3.4 Page Manager

-When I was designing the lower file system management, I intended DbFile to be a thin wrapper over the POSIX API.
-DbFile became a singleton that manages all file descriptors and it handles the read_at() and write_at() functions where given a Page as an input it will right it at a particular offset.
-This was used over the normal POSIX file api because I did not want to accidentally assign the wrong amount of bytes to write and the base unit of disk reads/writes are gonna come in at page size anyway.
-In addition it serves the nice purpose of automatically creating directories for heapfiles and such.
-Overall it was intended to be very simple.
-The PageCache lays right on top of it where it caches all the pages written and read.
-When the cache is full, the page cache will evict on a LRU basis.
-This part was pretty straightforward to implement and I did not have much trouble here.
+When I designed the lower file-system layer, I intended DbFile to be a thin wrapper over the POSIX API.
+DbFile is a singleton that manages all file descriptors and exposes `read_at()`/`write_at()` helpers so a Page can be written at a particular offset safely.
+I preferred this over sprinkling raw POSIX calls everywhere because it prevents mistakes in byte counts and forces all I/O to use page-sized buffers.
+It also handily ensures the backing directories exist.
+The PageCache sits directly on top, caching pages on reads and writes and evicting them in an LRU order when full.
+This layer was relatively straightforward to implement.

 ### 3.5 Transaction Processing